Find your extraordinary

 Prepare for your future success

 Hands-on research.
 Our students are encouraged to get involved in academic research and scholarship activities, regardless of major.
-That might mean testing an idea or conducting a laboratory experiment.

 Honors College.
 Our Honors College offers an enriched liberal arts curriculum with an international focus.
 You can major in any field, complete the honors curriculum, and still graduate in four years.